-Staff Family Consultation and Training -- --
+Staff Family Consultation and Training

 Category 1: Sub-Category 1:

+~

 Category 2: Sub-Category 2:

+~

 Category 3: Sub-Category 3:

+¥

+Category 4: Sub-Category 4:

-Service Definition (Scope): Category 4: Sub-Category 4: Staff/family consultation and training is professional a ssistance to families or direct service providers to help them better meet the needs of the waiver person.
-Consultation and training is provided to families, direct t staff, or personal care providers to meet the specific needs of t personal care providers to meet the specific needs of the waiver participant as outlined in the individual's plan of care, including: (a) Health and medication monitoring, (b) Positioning and transfer, (c) Basic and advanced instructional techniques, (d) Positive behavior support; and (e) Augmentative communication systems.
-Encoify annliaghle (if any) limits on the amount free mon on drugstion of this sourcion.
+rvice Definition (Scope): taff/family consultation and training is s professional assistance to milies or direct service providers to he elp them better meet the needs f the waiver person.
+Consultation and training is provided to ersonal care providers to meet the spec participant as outlined in the individual's plan of care, including: (a) Health and medication monitoring,

+- (b) Positioning and transfer,

+- (c) Basic and advanced instructional techniques,

+- (d) Positive behavior support; and

+- (e) Augmentative communication systems.